jlgerber/cpp_happy_fun_time/session_05/session05.md

 ## shared_ptr

-**shared_ptr** is a template which implements a class which behaves like a reference counted pointer.
+**shared_ptr** is a template which  which behaves like a reference counted pointer.
 However, unlike a pointer, you don't have to worry about copying or destroying it; this is all handled under the hood.
 Each time you copy or assign a shared_ptr, it increments a reference count.
 Each time a shared_ptr goes out of scope, it decrements it's reference count.

+Since we have not talked about templates yet, I will give you a quick rundown.
+A template is a mechanism provided by C++ to allow you to define type variables.
+Let's say you have a function which has a calling parameter and you want to implement that function for a variety of types.
+Instead of having to define the function for each type, you can use a template to declare a *type variable*, and then refer to the type variable instead of each concrete type.
+You have already used templates before actually.
+Recall that when we employed *vector*, we had to enclose the type of the vector in carots (<>).
+That is how you use a template.
+Now we are going to use one.
+Don't worry if you don't quite get this; we will spend a whole session on templates later...

-Lets look at some pseudo code to give you an idea:
+Getting back to shared_ptr, lets look at an approximate implementation to give you an idea of what its about:

 ```
 template <classname T>